 Pros of STL

-The shared truckload method enables shippers to deliver damage-free loads on time and enjoy savings of 20% or more in the process.
+The shared truckload method enables shippers to deliver damage-free loads on time.
 With STL service, shippers share the cost and deck space of a full-size trailer and guarantee the efficiency of TL service.
 Plus, shipments never leave the truck until delivery, so risk of damage is about zero.
 By charging shippers only for the space they need, the STL mode offers TL service at a better rate.

 To understand the sustainability of shared truckload service, you need only look at its environmental impact.
 Shared truckload shipping fills trucks to capacity and moves freight hubless to eliminate wasted trips, reducing fuel emissions by up to 40%.
 This mode also: